 Building Designers and architects, what makes the two different?
 The state license you, giving you the authority to call yourself an Architect.
 You must obtain a license for each state you practice architecture in.
-You can not use the term “Architect” illegally.
-Any advertising form such as business cards, company logo, etc. is prohibited.
+You can not use the term “Architect” illegally without being licensed.
+Any advertising form such as business cards, company name, etc. is prohibited.

 College students study at accredited architectural programs to become licensed architects.
 The program is 5 years for a bachelors degree.
 Then, students worked under a licensed Architect as an intern before taking a state licensing exam.

 Unlicensed Architects are know as a Building Designer, Residential Designer, or Home Designer.
 The laws in most states do not require a licensed architect to design residential buildings.
 Building Designers primarily specialize in residential architecture.
 Building designers train in the field through employment with other building designers or architects.
 They also acquire education at universities with architecture programs such as an Architectural Engineering program.

 An Architectural Engineering program covers many of the architectural program courses found in an accredited School of Architecture.
 Some of the similarities include architectural history, project estimating, strength of materials, architectural design and working drawings (residential and commercial), construction practices, structural design, solar heating and cooling, mechanical systems, electrical systems, codes & specifications, and surveying.
 This program train students in building design and usually focus more on residential.
 This skill set can be used to create stock house plans, custom home designs, home additions, and home remodeling.
 The program is four (4) years in length and is not accredited.
 Building designers are able to design light commercial buildings also.
 Each state, city, and local county has its on laws that address the limit on size and other issues.
 Some states restrict all commercial work to licensed architects.